npge/npge/README.md

     Fields are:

-    - chromosome entry identifier in EMBL or RefSeqN (database is automaticaly detected from identifier);
+    - chromosome entry identifier in EMBL or RefSeqN (database is automatically detected from identifier);
     - short name for the genome chosen by user, this name is used in output data;
     - chromosome name (e.g., 'chr1', 'chr2'),